Ruel (singer): 2024: DMA's Collaboration and Adaptations

 On April 18 2024, Ruel released two songs with Australian band DMA's.
 The collaboration's second single, We're a Pair Of Diamonds, first saw the light of day last October at a sold-out Enmore Theatre.
 In a surprise for fans, he joined DMA'S onstage for a stripped-down, acoustic performance of the unreleased alt-pop ballad.
 Originally written during sessions for his debut album, 4TH WALL, the song was revived thanks to the enthusiastic response from the crowd and online community.
 This outpouring of support inspired both Ruel and DMA'S to bring the song to life.

 In June 2024, Ruel released a cover of Sixpence None the Richer's "Kiss Me"; the lead single from his fourth EP, Adaptations and first on new label Giant Records.

-2025: Kicking My Feet
+2025: Kicking My Feet and Kicking My Feet & Screaming

 On 22 August 2025, Ruel announced his second studio album, Kicking My Feet, which was released on 17 October 2025.
+A sequel, titled Kicking My Feet & Screaming was released on 12 June 2026.